anasouardini/portal/README.md

 The 2nd way you can use Portal is by explicitly storing a path with a name using the command `portal create [name]`, so you can always access it with that same name, use this with paths that always exist since they'd never get changed.

-These are not exclusive to each other, use both whenever you see fit.
+Use both methods whenever you see fit.

 Another feature Portal gives you is a history of paths you've visited in that shell session (stored in memory), so you can easily browse back and forth with no effort: you can either use `cdd` for going down/back and `cdu` for up/forwards or with the keybindings `Ctrl+j` and `Ctrl+u` respectively.